NIH Research Matters

 May 5, 2008

-Quick New Method Makes Human Antibodies that Flight Flu Virus
+Quick New Method Makes Human Antibodies that Fight Flu Virus

 Researchers have devised a fast new technique for producing human monoclonal antibodies (mAbs) that can roam the bloodstream to target and destroy infectious microbes.
 The method could be used in the future to quickly create effective treatments and diagnostics for influenza and other fast-spreading diseases.